open-mmlab/mmengine/docs/en/advanced_tutorials/fileio.md

 dump(data, 's3://bucket-name/out.pkl')
 ```

-It is also very convenient to extend the api to support more file formats.
+It is also very convenient to extend the API to support more file formats.
 All you need to do is to write a file handler inherited from `BaseFileHandler` and register it with one or several file formats.

 ```python
 from mmengine import register_handler, BaseFileHandler